 - Support the election of the President and Vice President by direct popular vote via the National Popular Vote Interstate Compact

-CLICK HERE to see a short video about how Vote411.org will provide you with personalized election information.
+CLICK HERE to see a short video about how our resources Vote411.org will provide you with personalized election information.

-To request your Vote-By-Mail Ballot and to check your voter registration status, CLICK HERE.
+To request your Vote-By-Mail Ballot and to check your voter registration status in Florida, CLICK HERE.